Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC500-Principles-of-Programming/README.md

 Program Description:

-The program is a calculator for addition/subtraction, multiplication/division basic calculator.
+The program is a basic calculator for addition/subtraction, multiplication/division.
-Part 1 addition/subtraction
+Part 1: addition/subtraction
-Part 2 multiplication/division.
+Part 2: multiplication/division.

 ---